New Data Collection Solution frequently asked questions

-To keep pace with advances in data, analytics and technology, APRA needs to replace the current system, D2A.
-D2A was implemented in 2001 and is nearing end of life, resulting in increasingly unavailable security updates, fixes and feature updates.
-Core components of the platform will not be supported in the future, further driving the need for a more advanced solution.
-This is in line with consistent feedback from reporting entities who have asked APRA for a more efficient solution to submit reporting data.
+In order for APRA to keep pace with advances in data, analytics and technology there is a need to replace the current system, D2A, with a web-based solution.
+D2A was created in 2001, and is nearing end of life.
+Security updates, fixes and feature updates will become increasingly unavailable and core components of the platform will not be supported in the future, further driving the need for a more advanced solution.
+This is in line with consistent feedback from reporting entities who have asked APRA for a more efficient solution to upload reporting data.

-What major changes will the new Data Collection Solution introduce?
+What are the benefits of the new Data Collection Solution?

-A test environment will be available from October on an ongoing basis
+- A test environment will be available to support transition and available on an ongoing basis after go-live.

 What will not change as a result of the new Data Collection Solution?

 - Reporting obligations and schedules will remain the same at go-live